AdaCore/gnatstudio/docs/users_guide/editing.rst

 ===================

 This section is of interest to X Window System users who are used to cutting and pasting with the middle mouse button.
-In the GPS text editor, as in many recent X applications, the :guilabel:`GPS clipboard` is set by explicit cut/copy/paste actions, either through menu items or keyboard shortcuts, and the :guilabel:`primary clipboard` (i.e. the 'middle button' clipboard) is set to the current selection.
+In the GNAT Studio text editor, as in many recent X applications, the :guilabel:`GNAT Studio clipboard` is set by explicit cut/copy/paste actions, either through menu items or keyboard shortcuts, and the :guilabel:`primary clipboard` (i.e. the 'middle button' clipboard) is set to the current selection.

-Therefore, copy/paste between GPS and other X applications using the :guilabel:`primary clipboard` still work provided there is text currently selected.
-The :guilabel:`GPS clipboard`, when set, overrides the :guilabel:`primary clipboard`.
+Therefore, copy/paste between GNAT Studio and other X applications using the :guilabel:`primary clipboard` still work provided there is text currently selected.
+The :guilabel:`GNAT Studio clipboard`, when set, overrides the :guilabel:`primary clipboard`.

-By default, GPS overrides the X mechanism.
+By default, GNAT Studio overrides the X mechanism.
 To prevent this, add the following line::

   GPS.INTERNAL.OVERRIDE_MIDDLE_CLICK_PASTE = no